 1. Get more sleep

 Did you know that it can take up to 6 weeks to feel the effects of getting a good night’s sleep?
-Once you have committed to maintaining your lifestyle to ensure an adequate supply of deep sleep, you will see a reduction in the dark circles around your eyes and a profound increase in your energy levels.
+Once you have committed to maintaining your lifestyle to ensure an decent amount of deep sleep, you will see a reduction in the dark circles around your eyes and a profound increase in your energy levels.
 A great way to make sure you get all the sleep you need is to slowly wind down your evening, rather than working at your computer in bed then closing the lid and flopping into bed.

 2. Nurture your skin

 It’s essential to moisturise and replenish our skin on a daily basis to keep it soft and looking young.
-But a lot of moisturisers are full of chemicals; therefore it might be worth swapping the fancy marketing for a more gentle natural product such as aloe vera.
+But a lot of moisturisers are full of chemicals; so it might be worth swapping the fancy marketing for a more gentle natural product such as aloe vera.
 This way you are nurturing your skin with a ton of amino acids and essential nutrients.

 3. Nourish your skin from the inside out